-Linus is a programmer and fixes a bug in a GPL-licensed free software project that millions of people rely on every day.
-Linus works on it for eight hours, so he receives 8 ora (newly minted tokens created by the platform, not deducted from any other user's balance).
-A few weeks later, Linus realises his karate team needs a new website, so he spends 5 ora for a web designer to help him for five hours, and 3 ora for three hours of a copywriter's time.
+Linus is a programmer and fixes a bug in Linux, a GPL-licensed free software that millions of people rely on every day.
+Linus works on it for eight hours, so 8 new ora are added to his balance (and deducted from the Linux Foundation's unlimited credit balance).
+A few weeks later, Linus decides his karate team needs a new website, so he gives 5 ora to a web designer in exchange for five hours of work, and 3 ora for three hours of a copywriter's time.
 Voila!
 Linus has a professionally designed and edited website ready to go.

 You have an amazing idea, but no money nor access to funding.
 The idea remains just that - an idea.

 Hire other freelancers on the Ora Network to make your idea a reality- no money required.

 How much someone gets paid for a job well done is arbitrary, especially for people based in different parts of the world.

 Everyone's time is equally precious, no matter who you are, what your speciality is, or where you are located.

 1 ora equals one hour of digital work.
 Period.

 Doing socially important work is awesome and rewarding in itself, but spending your nights and weekends contributing to free software or nonprofit projects often leads to burn out.

 Every hour you contribute to a commons project you receive an ora, so others can in turn help you with your own projects.
 Less sleepless nights!